3F/GetNuTool/README.md

 * Creating new (packing) NuGet packages as `.nupkg` by using `.nuspec`
 * Wrapping of any package in one executable file, for example:
     * CI.MSBuild **in one click** ~10 Kb: **[get.CIM.bat](https://github.com/3F/vsSolutionBuildEvent/releases/download/release_v0.12.10/get.CIM.bat)**
-* Via our `.packer` can be easy embedded inside of any scripts.
+* With our `.packer` can be easy embedded inside of any scripts.

 ## Commands